slackspace-io/slackwatch/README.md

 ## Contributing

 This project is in its early stages, and we welcome contributions from the community.
 Whether it's adding new features, fixing bugs, or improving documentation, your help can make a significant difference in bringing this project to fruition.

-## License

-This project is open-source and available under the MIT License.
-We encourage you to use, modify, and distribute it as you see fit.

-Stay tuned for updates as we progress in making container version monitoring more accessible and efficient.